Niccolò Machiavelli: Influence

-Scholars have argued that Machiavelli was a major indirect and direct influence upon the political thinking of the Founding Fathers of the United States due to his overwhelming favouritism of republicanism and the republican type of government.
-According to John McCormick, it is still very much debatable whether or not Machiavelli was "an advisor of tyranny or partisan of liberty."
+Scholars have argued that Machiavelli was a major indirect and direct influence upon the political thinking of the Founding Fathers of the United States due to his overwhelming favoritism of republicanism and the republican type of government.
+According to John McCormick, as Machiavelli ultimately wanted his prince to side with the common people instead of the nobility, he views Machiavelli as a forerunner and champion of popular government.
 Benjamin Franklin, James Madison and Thomas Jefferson followed Machiavelli's republicanism when they opposed what they saw as the emerging aristocracy that they feared Alexander Hamilton was creating with the Federalist Party.
 Hamilton learned from Machiavelli about the importance of foreign policy for domestic policy, but may have broken from him regarding how rapacious a republic needed to be in order to survive.
 George Washington was less influenced by Machiavelli.

 The Founding Father who perhaps most studied and valued Machiavelli as a political philosopher was John Adams, who profusely commented on the Italian's thought in his work, A Defence of the Constitutions of Government of the United States of America.
 In this work, John Adams praised Machiavelli, with Algernon Sidney and Montesquieu, as a philosophic defender of mixed government.
 For Adams, Machiavelli restored empirical reason to politics, while his analysis of factions was commendable.
 Adams likewise agreed with the Florentine that human nature was immutable and driven by passions.
 He also accepted Machiavelli's belief that all societies were subject to cyclical periods of growth and decay.
 For Adams, Machiavelli lacked only a clear understanding of the institutions necessary for good government.

 The 20th-century Italian Communist Antonio Gramsci drew great inspiration from Machiavelli's writings on ethics, morals, and how they relate to the State and revolution in his writings on Passive Revolution, and how a society can be manipulated by controlling popular notions of morality.
-Joseph Stalin read The Prince and annotated his own copy.
+Gramsci admired what he viewed as a democratic strain in Machiavelli's thought, and sought to adopt it into his own philosophy.
+Joseph Stalin was said to have read The Prince and annotated his own copy.
+Italian Fascist leader Benito Mussolini also wrote a lengthy essay on Machiavelli's influence upon him, with the title Preludio al Machiavelli.